trust-net/id-node-go/README.md

 ```

 #### Update transaction history
-Following CLI command will be implemented to update transaction history of the test submitter after a successful offline transaction submission:
+Following CLI command is implemented to update transaction history of the test submitter after a successful offline transaction submission:
 ```
 OWNER: update help
 update transaction history of the test submitter after a successful offline transaction submission